-Further, imagine that the main directory for the telecom company, de=corp, de=com contains subdirectories for each of the European directories, such as ou=France, ou=Germany, and ou=Italy.
-Locally, each country has its own unique directory data stored in its own DIT structure, such as de=corp-fr, de=com for France.
+Further, imagine that the main directory for the telecom company, dc=corp, dc=com contains subdirectories for each of the European directories, such as ou=France, ou=Germany, and ou=Italy.
+Locally, each country has its own unique directory data stored in its own DIT structure, such as dc=corp-fr, dc=com for France.
 Using subtree replication in combination with fractional replication, the Synchronization Server can replicate changes between a country's subtree in the master directory and each country's local directory, while adhering to local laws about the transfer of personal information.